-As of August 8, 2016 only four harmonized standards have been published in the Official Journal for the new Radio Equipment Directive and compliance by self-declaration to the RED is only allowed if a harmonized standard, i.e. one published in the Official Journal (OJ), is applied in full.
-Otherwise a radio device manufacturer has to apply an alternate conformity assessment processes such as type approval by a notified body.
+As of August 8, 2016, only four harmonized standards have been published in the Official Journal for the new Radio Equipment Directive, and compliance by self-declaration to the RED is only allowed if a harmonized standard, i.e. one is published in the Official Journal (OJ), is applied in full.
+Otherwise, a radio device manufacturer has to apply alternate conformity assessment processes such as type approval by a notified body.
 But this approach may be problematic too since there are only a few notified bodies that have been officially recognized to date.

 That means that manufacturers of products that are currently assessed under the R&TTE Directive will need to maintain their existing compliance file a bit longer and perhaps up to June 2017.
 Manufacturers of new transmitter equipment will need to comply with the R&TTE if there is not an applicable standard published in the OJ for the RED.